Chart Color Schemes

 Cranbrook has shown very soft population growth performance across periods assessed by AreaSearch

-Based on ABS population updates and AreaSearch validation, the estimated population of Cranbrook, Qld as of Feb 2026 is around 6,075.
-This reflects an increase of 231 people since the 2021 Census, which reported a population of 5,844.
-The change was inferred from AreaSearch's estimation of the resident population following examination of ABS' latest ERP data release in June 2024 and validation of seven new addresses since the Census date.
-This results in a density ratio of 1,808 persons per square kilometer, above the national average assessed by AreaSearch.
-Overseas migration contributed approximately 82.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Cranbrook's population is estimated at around 6,096 as of May 2026.
+This reflects an increase of 252 people (4.3%) since the 2021 Census, which reported a population of 5,844 people.
+The change is inferred from the resident population of 6,096, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 5 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,814 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Cranbrook's 4.3% growth since census positions it within 2.8 percentage points of the SA4 region (7.1%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 82.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population